Relative $K$-theory via 0-cycles in finite characteristic: The de Rham-Witt complex and -theory

 \subsection{Generators of de Rham-Witt complex}

 We give a generating set of the de Rham-Witt complex of semi-local rings in this subsection.
-After proving this result, we realized that we only need it when the underlying ring is a field (see the proofs of Lemmas~\ref{lem:Key-lem-1} and ~\ref{lem:Key-lem-2}).
+After proving this result, we realized that we only need it when the underlying ring is a field (see the proofs of Lemmas~\ref{lem:Key-lem-1} and ~\ref{lem:Key-lem-2}) to prove the main results of this paper.
 In this special case, a presentation of de Rham-Witt complex is already known by Hyodo-Kato \cite{HK} and R{\"u}lling-Saito \cite{RS}.
-We however decided to keep this result since it has independent interest.
-To prove it, we need the following lemma.
+We however present this generalization here since it has independent interest.
+For instance, it is indispensable for the proof of \cite[Corollary~6.4]{KP-2}.